AgentHub

 Claude Read alternatives guide

-Claude is hardest to replace when careful thinking and writing quality are the whole point.
-Alternatives win only when you need something Claude is not trying to be: ChatGPT for breadth, Perplexity for research posture, Gemini for Google-native rollout.
+Keep Claude when careful reasoning, long-form writing, and Claude Code are the whole point of the seat.
+Switch only when the job is really asking for something Claude is not optimized to be: ChatGPT for broad mixed-role coverage, Perplexity for research retrieval, or Gemini for Google-native deployment.

 Use cases